Scorhenao/mealMap/README.md

 ### **Project Summary**

 This project is a comprehensive restaurant management system designed to handle everything from customer experience to kitchen operations.
-Built with **Nest.js** for the backend and **Next.js** for the frontend, it provides secure authentication, user and role management, and efficient order and table management.
+Built with **Nest.js** and **spring boot** for the backend and **React** for the frontend, it provides secure authentication, user and role management, and efficient order and table management.

 ### **Key Features 🌟**
 1. **Authentication and Roles:**